zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 State machine replication in total order broadcast is another case of a stream of events in which each replica processes the same set sequence of events in the same order, to arrive at the same final state.

+##### Keeping systems in sync

+There can be multiple copies of the same data stored to serve different needs, in a cache, a full-text index, a data warehouse, etc.

+With data warehouse this synchronization is usually performed by ETL processes, often by taking a full copy of a database, transforming it, and bulk loaded into the data warehouse, by a batch processing job.

+If periodic dump / batch processing is too slow, an alternative is **dual write**, the application code explicitly writes to each system when data changes, sometimes concurrent updates to them.

+Dual writes can have race conditions arising from multiple clients trying to write at the same time, leaving different subsystems different views which won't converge over time.

+Another is fault tolerance problem: writing to one failed but another succeeded, leaving the two subsystems permanently out-of-sync.

+Ensuring both succeed or fail here is a case of the atomic commit problem, which is expensive to solve (e.g. with 2PC)

+These problems could be avoided if only one leader exists among the subsystems.

+This can be achieved with **change data capture**, the process of observing all data changes written to a database and replicating the change to other systems, with changes as a stream.

+This essentially makes one database the leader, and others are followers listening to fanout from a message broker.
+The communication is asynchronous: database does not wait for consumer's response before committing the data.

+DB triggers, or change log parsing can be used to implement change data capture.

+LinkedIn Databus, Facebook Wormhole, Kafka Connect framework all offer CDC for various databases.

+Keeping the entire DB change log for this reason would be too much space and too much time to play through, instead we use a snapshot + offsets.

+One can also do log compaction on records, with a CDC, whenever it sees the same key, the previous value is replaced.

+More and more DBs are exposing CDC API as opposed to retrofitting their implementation.

+Kafka Connect is an effort to integrate CDC tools for a wide range of database systems with Kafka.

+##### Event sourcing

+CDC is similar to **event sourcing** in domain driven design community.
+While both having a log, event sourcing applies the idea at a different level of abstraction:
+* CDC users use the DB in a mutable way, (low level) log is extracted and its effects replicated, writer tothe DB does not know it's doing CDC underneath
+* Event sourcing application logic is built on the basis of immutable events written to the log.
+Events are designed to reflect things at the application level and not low level state changes.

+Event sourcing is a powerful technique by making it easier to evolve application over time, and understanding why something happened.

+Replaying the event log gives the current state of the system.
+Log compaction are handled differently in CDC and event sourcing systems:
+* CDC log events usually contain brand new values for a key and log compaction can discard previous events
+* Event sourcing events are modeled at a higher level, later events usually don't overwrite previous events

+The event sourcing philosophy is careful to distinguish between events and commands.

+User request comes as a command which may fail integrity condition checks, if command validation is successful, it becomes a durable and immutable event / fact.

+A consumer of event streams is not allowed to reject events, thus any validation of commands need to happen synchronously before it becomes an event, e.g. by using a serializable transaction that atomically validates and publishes.

+##### State, streams and immutability

+Immutability of input files enables replaying in batch processing, immutability also makes event sourcing and change data capture powerful.

+States change is the result of events that mutated it over time.
+If you store the changelog durably, that simply has the effect of making the state reproducible, and it becomes easier to reason about the flow of data through a system.
+From this perspective the database is a cached subset of the log, i.e. the latest record values in log, and the truth is the log.

+Immutability in DBs is an old idea.
+An accountant's ledger is immutable.
+Immutable events also capture more information than just current state.

+You can also derive different read-oriented representations from the same log of events, making it easier to evolve your application over time (e.g. building new optimized view of some data)

+Storing data becomes easier if you don't have to worry about its access pattern (complex schema design, indexing, storage engines are results of access pattern).
+Having an immutable log gives you a lot of flexibility by separating the form in which data is written from the form it is read by allowing several different read views.
+This is known as **command query responsibility segregation**.

+The traditional approach to database and schema design is based on the fallacy that data must be written in the same form as it will be queried.

+Debates about normalization and denormalization become largely irrelevant if you can translate data from write-optimized event log to a read-optimized application state.
+It entirely makes sense to denormalize data in the read-optimized views, as the translation process will keep data consistent with event log.